-We’re in Luke chapter 10 this morning—Jesus’ instructions to the seventy-two missionaries, whom he sent before him into Judea, so I’d ask you to turn there in your Bibles.
-We’re going to be studying that text and seeing in this text that we’re going to cover—these verses in particular—the weight of significance and the gravity of Gospel preaching.
-You need to understand that as we preach the Gospel, as we call sinners to Christ, we’re telling sinners—and this is our basic message, even if we do not state the matter this starkly or this bluntly—“Repent, or perish.”
+We’re in Luke chapter 10 this morning, Jesus’ instructions to the seventy-two missionaries, whom he sent before him into Judea, so I’d ask you to turn there in your Bibles.
+We’re going to be studying that text and seeing in this text that we’re going to cover, these verses in particular, the weight of significance and the gravity of Gospel preaching.
+You need to understand that as we preach the Gospel, as we call sinners to Christ, we are telling sinners, and this is our basic message, even if we do not state the matter this starkly or this bluntly, we are telling sinners basically, “repent, or perish.”
 That’s really the message.
 “Repent, or perish.”

-Another way to ask the question is this: How can one command the conscience of another, demand a hearing, much less compel obedience, a radical life change, repentance, going this direction, and calling people to stop going in that direction and go that direction, after Christ?
+Another way to ask the question is this.
+How can one command the conscience of another, demand a hearing, much less compel obedience, radical life change, repentance, going this direction, and calling people to stop going in that direction, and go that direction, after Christ?
 Those questions are questions that the residents of every city, every town, every village in Judea and Perea had to ask themselves when these seventy-two heralds entered into their midst.

 Think about that as we read Luke 10, starting in verse 8 and reading through verse 12.
 Jesus instructed them, “Whenever you enter a town and they receive you, eat what is set before you.
 Heal the sick in it and say to them, ‘The kingdom of God has come near to you.’
 But whenever you enter a town and they do not receive you, go into its streets and say, ‘Even the dust of your town that clings to our feet we wipe off against you.
 Nevertheless know this, that the kingdom of God has come near.’
 I tell you, it will be more bearable on that day for Sodom than for that town.”